Removing Eyelash Extensions at Home? How to Do It Without Lash Loss

 All this requires is that you fill a bowl with steaming hot water and place your face over it.
 Cover your head and the bowl with a towel so the steam can’t escape and stay like that for around 15 minutes.

+Another more pleasurable option is to take a hot bath or shower.
 The steam will naturally looses the bonds of the eyelash extension glue so the extensions are easier to remove and you get the double perk of opening up your pores as well!

 Rinse the oil off your lash line and you’re all done!